-The EDCs should standardize approaches to developing ESMP components among utilities, such as benefit projections, revenue requirement (customer cost) projections, assignments value to GHG reductions, establishing acceptable levels of risk to tolerate, etc.
+The EDCs should standardize approaches across utilities for presenting key elements of the ESMPs, such as quantitative and monetary projections of benefits, projections of revenue requirements (customer cost), projections of GHG emissions and compliance with emission targets, , acceptable levels of risk underlying the newly proposed investments, etc.

-The EDCs should develop processes to help improve the process of solution prioritization, selection, and deferral decisions.
+The EDCs should develop explicit decision-making processes and criteria for solution prioritization, selection, and investment deferral decisions.

 The ESMPs should clearly distinguish between investments proposed for near-term needs (load growth, DER growth, reliability/resilience) and investments proposed in anticipation of future needs.
-The nearer term the need, the more specific the data an ESMP should include to substantiate the need (location-specific load forecasts, DER forecasts, or reliability histories, as examples.)
+The nearer term the need, the more specific the data an ESMP should include to substantiate the need (location-specific load forecasts, DER forecasts, or historical reliability reporting metrics, as examples.)

 The EDCs should make updates to their investment summaries to improve clarity of and increase standardization across their investment proposals.
-The EDCs should clearly identify the investments in the 5-year plan that are considered to be base/ongoing investments, approved investments (showing an itemization and quantification of the total investment and investment in plant in service, with references to the docket numbers and associated exhibits that provide the specificity), and newly proposed investments (with itemization).
+The EDCs should clearly identify the investments in the 5-year plan that are considered to be base/ongoing investments; investments for which an EDC has already received DPU approval (identifying the docket in which the investment was approved and showing an itemization and quantification of the approved investment); investments for which an EDC has a specific proposal or proposals pending before the DPU (identifying the docket in which the investment was proposed and showing and itemization and quantification of the proposed investment); and newly proposed investments (with itemization and quantification).).
 For any investments that an EDC plans to seek cost recovery through a mechanism in an approved, pending, or forthcoming rate case, the EDC should clearly identify the mechanism through which the company plans to seek cost recovery.
+For any investments that an EDC plans to seek cost recovery through a mechanism in a pending or forthcoming proceeding other than a rate case or ESMP proceeding, the EDC should identify the proceeding and describe the mechanism.

-The ESMPs should clearly explain how federal grant proposals and awarded federal funding will impact or offset proposed investments that would otherwise have been borne by ratepayers.
+The ESMPs should clearly explain whether and how federal grant proposals and awarded federal funding will impact or offset proposed investments that would otherwise have been borne by ratepayers.
 The ESMPs should describe if the proposed federal funding projects are in addition to /incremental to what would otherwise have been planned/needed through the ESMP.

 Section 8: 2035 – 2050 Policy Drivers: Electric Demand Assessment

-The three ESMPs should use consistent forecasting metrics and baseline data, particularly when using benchmarks set forth by the Clean Energy and Climate Plans.
+The three ESMPs should use consistent baseline data, assumptions, and methods for the long-term electric demand assessment, for instance using the same benchmarks and scenarios set forth by the Clean Energy and Climate Plans.

-The ESMPs should better integrate their 10-year and long-term forecasts.
+The ESMPs should directly integrate their 10-year and long-term forecasts and demonstrate a continuity between the two, or otherwise explain any discontinuity.
+Forecast should reflect expectations for how the system will change without unrealistic step changes, while still meeting the Commonwealth's climate goals.

-The ESMPs should include additional details and sensitivities regarding future alternative fuel sources, technological advances, impacts of electric vehicles and heat pumps, and impacts of potential battery storage.
-All assumptions should be clearly explained.
+The ESMPs should include long-term demand assessment sensitivities, consistent with the sensitivities recommended above for the 5- and 10-year forecasts.
+All assumptions used in these sensitivities should be clearly explained.

 The ESMPs should provide greater standardization across the demand assessments, including which 2050 Roadmap scenario the EDCs adopt for their demand assessments and why, including how the scenario details are translated into modeling parameters.

-The ESMPs should evaluate scenarios with more ambitious energy efficiency, demand response, and energy storage assumptions (including customer-owned energy storage) to mitigate load growth.
+The ESMPs should evaluate scenarios with more ambitious levels of incremental DERs to mitigate load growth.

-The ESMPs should explain how the EDCs will collaborate to achieve the Commonwealth's 2050 targets.
+The ESMPs should clarify and quantify how state decarbonization goals are accounted for in the long-term demand assessment and to what extent in each EDC territory, and demonstrate that across all service territories the goals are accounted for in full.
+The ESMPs should explain how the EDCs will collaborate to achieve the Commonwealth’s 2050 targets.